jbengtsson/thor-scsi-lib/README.rst

 thor-scsi-lib: Self-Consistent Symplectic Integrator for Charged Particle Beam Dynamics
 =======================================================================================

-`thor-scsi-lib` strives to reimplement the phyiscs model of `tracy` in modern C++.
+`Thor-scsi-lib` strives to reimplement the physics model of `Tracy-2` in modern C++.
 Furthermore it provides a python interface.

-`thor-scsi-lib` and `tracy` are self consistent symplectic integrators.
+`Thor-scsi-lib` and `Tracy-2` are self consistent symplectic integrators.
-`tracy` was used for desiging different synchrotron light sources (e.g. MAX~IV[20XX],...
-SLS[19XX]) or as core physics engine for online models for many different light sources (e.g. NSLS-II, ...
-SLS).
+`Tracy-2` was initially provided as an on-line model to guide the commissioning of ALS in the early 1990s.
+Thus, its beam dynamics model was "automatically" validated; i.e., stood tall.
+As a side effect, it came in handy for the PEP-II conceptual design at SLAC.
+When it was realised that the IR regions for ditto could not be modelled with MAD6 – because it could not handle torsion – when the vertical bends were included.
+Similarly, it was also used for the conceptual design of: SLS, SOLEIL, ALBA, NSLS-II, MAX IV, SLS 2.0, and DIAMOND-II.
+And subsequently as on-line models for: SLS, DIAMOND, and NSLS-II.
+Besides, it's also the core physics engine for Accelerator Toolbox.

 The pyhsics model is described in